intel/intel-extension-for-tensorflow/docs/guide/python_api.md

     print(add_func(1, 1))
 ```

 II.
-Set the specific XPU backend type and config for not explicitly specified device.
+Set the specific XPU backend type and config for a device not explicitly specified.

 ```python
 # TensorFlow graph mode or eager mode